CMoucer/ConcentrationInequalities/README.md

 pip install sdpa-python
 ```

-### Computing concentration inequalities
+### Contents
 Our code is divided into three main folders:
-- **compute_concentration**: classical inequalities (Hoeffding, Bennett, Bernstein, Chebyshev), the separable approach
+- **'compute_concentration/'**: code for classical inequalities (Hoeffding, Bennett, Bernstein, Chebyshev) and code for
-- (applied to the moment generating function) and the variational approach in the context of Hoeffding's inequality.
+the separable and variational approaches in the context of Hoeffding's inequalities
+- **'compute_concentration_sos/'**: code for the polynomial approach using sum-of-square approximations, in the context of
-- **compute_concentration_sos**: polynomial approaches for Hoeffding's, Bennett's and Bernstein's inequalities.
+Hoeffding's, Bennett's and Bernstein's inequalities.
-- **figures**: each file reproduces a figure from the paper.
+- **'figures/'**: each file reproduces a figure from the paper.

 Our code allows to compute in particular concentration inequalities in the separable and exponential approach given
 finite first-order moments, and in the polynomial approach using semidefinite programming when the first and